 Key Findings

-- Regional Leadership: Asia-Pacific and North America together account for roughly 60–75% of underground equipment deployments.
+- Regional Leadership: Asia-Pacific and North America together represent nearly 60% of underground equipment deployment, supported by large-scale mining operations.

 Underground Mining Equipment Market Latest Trends